da-nial/Private-Note/README.md

 ## Overview

-- Users can create a private note, get a unique URL for each note.
+- Users can create a private note and get a unique URL for each note.
 Notes can only be viewed once - after being viewed the note is deleted
-- The app is Dockerized application, and uses a MongoDB container as its database.
+- The app is developed using Flask, and uses a MongoDB container as its database.
 - The docker-compose, Kubernetes and Helm Chart manifests are also available for deployment.

 ## API Endpoints